Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach: Literature Review and SLR Formulation Properties

 An extensively studied family of methods parameterizes the low-rank matrix $\bm{X}$ as $\bm{X} = \bm{U} \bm{V}^T$ where $\bm{U}, \bm{V} \in \mathbb{R}^{n \times k_0}$, and performs alternating minimization on $\bm{U}, \bm{V}$.
 Originally proposed in the context of low-rank semidefinite optimization by \cite{burer2003nonlinear, burer2005local} \citep[see also][]{jain2013low}, it has since evolved into an extensively used and practical approach for SLR problems \citep{netrapalli2014non, chen2015fast, gu2016low, cai2019accelerated}.
 This approach eliminates the rank constraint and can substantially reduce the number of variables when $n \ll k_0$ at the expense of introducing non-convexity in the objective.
 Remarkably, in many circumstances, the induced non-convexity is benign and the resulting Burer-Monteiro reformulation can be solved efficiently from both a theoretical and a practical perspective.
 We refer readers to \cite{chi2019nonconvex} for a detailed overview.

 Two important parametrization-based approaches to SLR are Fast RPCA \citep{yi2016fast} and Scaled Gradient Descent \citep{tong2021accelerating}.
 In Fast RPCA, after parametrizing the low-rank matrix, \cite{yi2016fast} augment the objective with a regularization term on the norm of $(\bm{U}^T\bm{U} - \bm{V}^T\bm{V}) \in \mathbb{R}^{k_0 \times k_0}$ before performing alternating minimization on $\bm{U}$ and $\bm{V}$.
-In an alternate direction, \cite{tong2021accelerating} perform iterative gradient descent updates on $\bm{U}$ and $\bm{V}$ in Scaled Gradient Descent after designing an effective gradient preconditioner that results in desirable convergence behavior even for ill-conditioned problems.
-However, performance guarantees for these approaches rely on strong assumptions on the structure of the ground truth, such as mutual incoherence, that are difficult to verify without independent access to the ground truth or on being initialized within a ``basin of attraction'' which similarly is difficult to verify.
+In an alternate direction, \cite{tong2021accelerating} perform{s} iterative gradient descent updates on $\bm{U}$ and $\bm{V}$ in Scaled Gradient Descent after designing an effective gradient preconditioner that results in desirable convergence behavior even for ill-conditioned problems.
+However, {existing} performance guarantees for these approaches rely on assumptions on the structure of the ground truth, such as mutual incoherence, that are difficult to verify without independent access to the ground truth or on being initialized within a ``basin of attraction'' which similarly is difficult to verify. {We point out, however, that one could either use the dual bounds derived in this paper, or side information such as scoring by humans (e.g., in video background separation applications) to provide performance guarantees when the ground truth is not known.}